 Our pets are family members.
-Some of us know that when we die our pets will be cared for by family or friends but others feel the need to be more specific.
-California law recognizes that it may be appropriate in some circumstances to create a trust for the care and maintenance of pets.
+Some of us know that when we die, our pets will be cared for by family or friends.
+However, many people feel the need to be more specific, and rightfully so.
+Fortunately, California law recognizes that it may be appropriate, in some circumstances, to create a trust for the care and maintenance of pets.
 If you need a San Fernando Valley pet trust attorney, we know how much your pet means to you, and it is our job to ensure that you have peace of mind.
 In fact, every aspect of estate planning is all about giving you and your family the peace of mind you deserve, and this is just another part of doing so.
 If you are interested in knowing more about pet trusts or need a compassionate environment in which to develop a comprehensive estate plan that involved pet trusts, please contact The Law Offices of Yacoba Ann Feldman.

 How do I create a pet trust in California?

 Contact a Woodland Hills Pet Trust Attorney

 It is important to consider what will happen after we are gone.
 Preparing for the future of our pets can be a powerful step towards a comprehensive estate plan.
 The Law Offices of Yacoba Ann Feldman has been a legal resource to people in the San Fernando Valley for over 35 years.
 When preparing for the future, you cannot simply choose just any attorney.
 You need an attorney who is truly your number one advocate through every step of the process Our firm provides a supportive and warm environment that helps our clients openly discuss their goals for the future.
 If you need a consultation so you can begin protecting your future, contact The Law Offices of Yacoba Ann Feldman for a consultation today.